samuelhnrq/transversal/README.md

 ### OpenID OAuth 2

-The authentication is made though an OpenID implicit PKCE flow, it receives a openid URL a client ID and secret and uses open ID discovery `.well-known` to discover the server configuration.
-After receiving a successful redirect, saves user data to the database and starts a session.
+The authentication system recieves a OpenID client, secret and a "issuer" URL through environment variables, and uses open ID's `.well-known` endpoint to introspect the rest of oauth endpoints.
+In short, almost any "social login" provider (google, github, etc) should be compatible out of the box as far as you manage to find its issuer URL a client ID and secret.
+Keycloak is provided as for the simplest one to containerize in a local environment.

 ### Monitoring & Tracing